HONOR. HOMEOSTASIS. HOPE.

 Aloha Our Neuro Network,

 I'm Tiffany, a Doctor of Nursing Practice (DNP), board-certified Adult-Gerontology Acute Care Nurse Practitioner (AGACNP-BC), Stroke Certified Registered Nurse (SCRN), and Certified Neuroscience Registered Nurse (CNRN).
-I currently serve those with acute, complex, and chronic neurological conditions as Our Neuro Network’s Medical Director, Neuroscience and Neurovascular Nurse Practitioner, Coach, Consultant, and Podcast Host.
+I currently serve those with acute, complex, and chronic neurological conditions as Our Neuro Network’s Neuroscience and Neurovascular Nurse Practitioner, Coach, Consultant, and Podcast Host.
 My expertise encompasses a wide range of neurological challenges, with a particular emphasis on neurometabolic, cerebral venous, and cerebrospinal fluid (CSF) disorders, as well as related conditions of hypermobile connective tissue diseases, mast cell activation syndrome, melanocortin-4 receptor deficiency, chronic migraine, headache, facial pain, and more.

 My dedication to this field is deeply personal.
 These conditions have directly impacted my family, fueling my commitment to patient advocacy and specialized expertise.
 This personal connection drives my unwavering pursuit to destigmatize these often-misunderstood conditions.
 I believe in empowering patients through advocacy, fostering supportive networks, providing comprehensive education, advancing research, and delivering compassionate clinical practice.